 Part of the Mohammed bin Rashid development and owned by Sobha, an Indian group active in the Gulf for many years, Hartland International School certainly stands out among the sand and has been surrounded by trees and greenery to good effect.
 The buildings are white and designed in groups of grassed quadrangles, with the front of the school featuring 3 protruding glass and steel prongs into which the Foundation, Primary and Secondary sections of the school are arranged.

 Check out and see what we saw during our second Experience visit to Hartland International School here.

 The Sobha Group is committed to education and has shown this both through a charity school that it has operated in India for a number of years and the development of its first education venture in the UAE.

-And it is “The Hartland Way” that we felt really distinguished in this school, beyond the modern buildings and resources.
+But it is “The Hartland Way” that we felt really distinguished this school, beyond the modern buildings and resources.

 Classroom assistants are referred to as Learning Assistants to emphasise that this is their role.
 The curriculum is built as a jigsaw, with each element relating to the next, so that no subject is taught in isolation and without reference to other subjects or topics.

 Staff are encouraged to teach through meaning and context and follow the Unit of Enquiry concept common to the IB curriculum, but increasingly being adopted by progressive UK curriculum schools, where the approach is cross-curricular rather than siloed single subject learning.
 Often the teacher will pose a problem and through this, children will find out about the subject themselves with guidance from staff.
 This enables children to develop their literacy and communications skills and to develop the art of effective questioning – a pre-cursor to “flipping the classroom”, where students are responsible for researching their topic outside of the classroom and then presenting it wearing the mantle of the expert.